bstadie/Stat_415_Spring_2023/homework-3/README.md

 5. Train a random forrest model on the same dataset.
 Report the MSE.

-6. Again, make a histogram of the forrest outputs vs the true data distribution.
+6. Make a histogram of the forrest outputs vs the true data distribution.
 How do they compare?
 You can also consider making overlapping density plots instead of histograms, if you prefer.

 7. Tune your random forrest.
 Can you improve it?
 Are any parameters important?